 Student records may be withheld by Records and Registration when directed by the appropriate University officials.
-The ability to register for courses or the release of academic transcripts or diplomas may be held for a period of time.
-More specifically, an official academic transcript or diploma will not be released, and a student cannot register for courses if tuition or other charges remain unpaid to the University.
+More specifically, the student's diploma will not be released, and a student cannot register for courses if tuition or other charges remain unpaid to the University.
 Additionally, a student may not be able to register for courses while the hold is on their record.
 The Office of Student Services determines when a student's record should be placed on hold for disciplinary reasons, and the Business Office determines when a student's record should be placed on hold for financial reasons.